juhannam/gct535-2022/hw2/README.md

 5. Take a segment of the wind sound with a large window size (e.g. 4096 samples) and plot the FFT magnitude.

 ## Problem #5: Design a question for midterm exam (bonus up to 20pts.)
 This question is optional.
 But, if you design a good question for midterm exam, you will earn some bunus point.
-If it is adopted in midterm exame, you will get 20 extract points!
+If it is adopted in the midterm exam, you will get 20 extra points!